sharetribe/flex-docs/src/docs/concepts-transactions/change-transaction-process/index.md

 Building with a technical solution may be new to you.
 If you have any questions or concerns, need some feedback, or something is unclear, don’t hesitate to reach out to our team at hello@sharetribe.com.
-We’re glad to facilitate you building with Flex.
+We’re glad to facilitate you building with Sharetribe.

 ## Start designing